Opinion | Mariane Pearl: My husband’s killer could go free in Pakistan. Despite the injustice, I still have hope.

 Captain’s wife brought me spicy food for the baby, saying it would be good for our unborn son.
 “Stop being so nice,” I said.
 “How am I ever going to hate you guys?”
 We both laughed, letting the humor pierce through the walls and give us a breath of fresh air.

 And this is what gives me hope in the face of so much injustice.
 I don’t hate Pakistan or its people, even after Danny’s murder and last week’s unjust decision.
-Over the years, when my heart feels like it will bleed, I keep the messages of love, support, and outrage close to me.
+Over the years, when my heart feels as though it will bleed, I keep the messages of love, support and outrage close to me.
 As for Captain, he is Adam’s godfather.

 I am convinced that true justice will never come from above.
 Wherever I go, I look for the Captains and their wives.
 I have seen how abuse and corruption rip apart the lives of a family or a community.
 The justice I have come to believe in lies in the power of humanism.